This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Unpredicted variation

-It’s important to note that we are not simply talking about the “outliers” (one method of approaching anomalies), but we are actually looking to find what are the “expected” or “predicted” costs for a period, and then measure if the actual costs accumulated in that period.
+It’s important to note that we are not simply talking about the “outliers” (one method of approaching anomalies), but we are actually looking to find what are the “expected” or “predicted” costs for a period, and then measure if the costs accumulated so far in the day.

-The level of variation which is considered an anomaly can greatly differ based on the size and type of company, the scope of how much they use cloud, and other variables of their particular operation.
+Does every variation constitute an anomaly?
+Absolutely not.
+The threshold for variation to be considered an anomaly can greatly differ based on the size and type of company, the scope of how much they use cloud, and other variables of their particular operation.

 Cost-driven anomalies